tytydraco/yessleep/out/I_fought_a_god_and_made_him_bleed.md

 This was the moment I fought a god.

 Ever since I was a child, I saw that the world was ugly.
 So I hurt it.
-I hurt again, and again, and again.
+I hurt it again, and again, and again.
 They begged, they screamed, they bled, they died.
 But this was different, he was not concerned about what I was going to do.
 And I understand that.
 I know it was useless.
 I know I was a dead man.

 So I pulled out your green scalpel and I stabbed him in the eye.
 The blade pierced through with a sickening pop.
 The god screamed in pain.
 His voice tore through the air, a guttural, raw sound that almost destroyed my ears.

 His hand shot up, gripping the scalpel, his fingers closing over it like a vise.
 With a twist, he crushed it into splinters, fragments of green metal scattering to the floor.
 I didn’t wait to see the rage in his one good eye—I spun around, legs pounding as I bolted for the back gate, heart hammering, his furious roars chasing me into the darkness.

-I flung open the gate, breathless, only to freeze.
+I flung the gate open, breathless, only to freeze.
 He was already there, a shadow stretching across the ground in the faint light, blocking my escape.

 He cocked his head, one hand resting loosely at his side, the other dripping blood from where the scalpel had bitten.
 His voice sliced through the silence, low and icy.